Venkat-Balaji/recruit-app/README.md

 User Dashboard

-Home, About, List of Vacancy and search Job.
+Home, About, List of Vacancy , chat with AI , Schedule Interview , Practice Interview.